-You should bear this in mind as 2020 comes to a close, and we enter 2021, AI will soon become the new normal.
+You should bear this in mind as 2020 has come to a close, and we have entered 2021, AI will soon become the new normal.
 You will do well to get on board.

 Undoubtedly, personalization is a trend that will hardly ever go out of style.
 The more personalized an email is, the higher the chances of response from the target audience.
 Recent statistics show that more than 62% of email marketers believe personalized emails yield the best results, while 17% believe that plain text emails are the least effective.

 However, the need for personalized emails has heightened, and the tools employed for that will keep increasing in the coming years.
 One of such tools is Artificial Intelligence.
 We've had instances where robots compose emails based on the browsing history of users.
 This process is getting more seamless by the day.
 In the future, the expectation is that marketers can employ the information provided by AI to compose compelling personal messages to users.

 The typical problems with personalized emails include the fact that it takes a lot of effort to gather information about users.
 AI, as explained in the previous point, eliminates the time lags.
 The marketer can then channel the spare time and energy into composing the emails.

 In all, personalization may just be the key to improving your click-through rates.
 This is no hoax.
 82% of email marketers reported an increase in their click-through rates when they personalized their emails.
 There’s no reason why that wouldn't work for you.